 1. Glide and Kick

 Start with a basic drill to focus on body position and kicking technique.
 Push off the wall or start from a standing position in the water, extend your arms forward, and perform a streamlined glide.
 While maintaining a tight streamline position, execute slow and controlled leg kicks, emphasizing the full extension of your legs.
+Using a kickboard can help you isolate the kick and keep your hips high in the water.
 This drill helps establish a strong foundation for your breaststroke kick.

 2. One Pull, One Kick

 Incorporate the arm movement by adding a single pull after each kick.
 Begin in the streamlined position, execute a slow kick, and then recover one arm at a time, pulling back towards your chest.
 Focus on maintaining a steady rhythm of one pull per kick.
-This drill helps synchronize your arm and leg movements while maintaining proper body alignment.
+A pull buoy placed between the thighs will keep your legs afloat, allowing you to concentrate on arm timing.

 Reading more: